-It cannot be repeated enough that it was the "discovery" of the electron by J. J Thomson (1856-1940) that truly launched modern physics (and modern electrical technology) with his accurate measurements of the discrete electrical charge ($e = -4.8 \times 10^{-10}$ esu) and discrete mass ($m = 9.1 \times 10^{-34}$ gm).
-Prior to these investigations, even the reality of the atom was still in question while all quantum investigations can be shown to resolve back to the electron; this has been the central thrust of this research programme for many years.
+It was only around 1900, that physicists finally had the chance to understand the real atomic basis of nature.
+It was only with the new discovery of the electron provided us with the true foundation of electricity.
+It cannot be repeated enough that it was the "discovery" of the electron by J. J Thomson (1856-1940) that truly launched modern physics (and modern electronic technology) with his accurate measurements of its discrete mass ($m = 9.1 \times 10^{-34}$ gm) and its discrete electrical charge ($e = -4.8 \times 10^{-10}$ esu).
+Prior to these investigations, even the reality of the atom was still in question, while all quantum investigations can be shown to resolve back to the electron; this has been the central thrust of this research programme for many years.
 Even modern quantum physics has not properly absorbed this discovery; taking the electron for granted is now the norm.